karellen/ceer/README.md

 ```

 It is guaranteed that `ctinker_start` - `ctinker_finish` and `ctinker_before_tool` - `ctinker_after_tool` pairs will
-be executed in the same process and therefore you can pass values between the start/finish and before/after functions
+be executed in the same `supervisor` and `worker` processes _respectively_ and therefore you can pass values between
-(for example by a global or within the same instance of an object).
+the start/finish and before/after functions (for example by a global or within the same instance of an object).

 ## Help